There is currently one Windows infrastructure service:

 - If you set the password here, remember to specify the same password when you configure the infrastructure service.

 6. In the summary pane, review the settings you have selected, and when you are satisfied click Create Database.

 7. When you are notified that the database creation has completed successfully, click Finish to exit the wizard.

-If there is an error during the database creation, check the log file "Citrix WEM Database Management Utility Debug Log.log" in the infrastructure services installation directory.
+If an error occurs during the database creation, check the log file “Citrix WEM Database Management Utility Debug Log.log” in the infrastructure services installation directory.